The featural life of nominals

 Download paper

-Readers access discourse representations rapidly during alternative set activation
+Discourse representations guide alternative set activation

 With Morwenna Hoeks and Amanda Rysling.
+To appear, Journal of Experimental Psychology: Learning, Memory, and Cognition

 Download paper